treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

     names += group
 ```

+Unlike `chain.from_iterable`, both of these `for` loops build up new list rather than a lazy iterator object.

-If you find list comprehensions readable (I love them for conveying that "we're building up a list here") then you might prefer a comprehension instead:
+If you find list comprehensions readable (I love them for signaling "look we're building up a list") then you might prefer a comprehension instead:

 ```python
 names = [